When And How To Switch To A New Type Of Litter

 So, you've made up your mind and it's time to switch Kitty to a new type of litter.
 You've researched everything and decided on which kind of new litter to try.
 What's next?

-Keep Stress In Mind
+Keep Stress In Mind: Understanding Your Cat's Needs

 Remember, change is stress.
 Depending on your cat's temperament and sensitivity to stressors, this could be a stressful process for her.
-In order to reduce stress and avoid the associated repercussions -
+In order to reduce stress and avoid the associated repercussions:

 The last thing you want to do is simply dump the old litter, fill up the box with the new brand, and voila!
 Kitty has a new brand of cat litter!